TL;DR

 └─────────────────────────────────────────────────────────────────┘

-Your PC or Mac has exactly four things:
+Your Mac has exactly four things:

 1. GitHub App ID (in Keychain)